-Once you're going about 25 mph (40 km/h) or more, press the RESUME button on your steering wheel.
+Once you're going about 25 mph (40 km/h) or more, press RES (Resume) on your steering wheel.
 You'll go right back up to your chosen speed and stay there.

 Increasing Speed While Using Cruise Control

 There are two ways to go to a higher speed: